Trend and Anomaly Detection

 Note

-Manual Widgets
+Manual Charts

-Go to the Dashboard page and create or select an empty slot to add a new widget.
+Go to the Dashboard page and create or select an empty slot to add a new chart.
 To enable anomaly detection, check the AI-Powered Trend and Anomaly Detection checkbox.
 Two new fields will appear:

 • Number of Data Points to Analyze: The maximum number of data points for each property to store for analysis.
 For example, if you input 50, the AI assistant will look at the last 50 saved values when it scans for trends and anomalies.